-- MORY KANTE Ye Ke Ye Ke When I listen to this song, it reminds me of my childhood.
-Mory Kante was the first Guinean artist to gain global fame - OUMOU SANGARÉ Ah Ndiya Every time I hear this song, it gives me goosebumps and I absolutely love it.
-I feel like it gives me confidence and I listen to it before I go to the studio. - BAABA MAAL Mariama I love the tone of Baaba's voice - he - really makes me feel inspired.
-Whenever I go home to Guinea and hear this song, it makes me get up and dance - BLACK UHURU Guess Who's Coming to Dinne This song makes me feel good and gets me motivated in the morning. - PETER TOSH Johnny B Goode This one is a twist on the iconic original song.
-Peter Tosh is one of my reggae idols and I love what he did with this track - IBAR MAHR Mama Rosie A lot of the music I listen to brings me energy to keep making my own m This one is the same - and in fact everything by Ibar gives me energy. - SALIF KEITA Manju Salif Keita is one of the most iconic and successful West African artists and his music reminds me of home - BOB MARLEY Redemption Song The undisputed King of Reggae - I would listen to him all the time when I was growing up in my home-town of Conakry - ISMAEL LO Jammu Africa For me, this song is a real nostalgic piece.
+Well, I have an EP coming out soon called Mousimousi, which is taking a lot of my focus.
+I'm releasing it through Stephen Bass from Moshi Moshi and Prah studios.
+The EP doesn't have a release date yet, but I have a single coming out on 2 March called "Taimedy".
+Both the single and the EP will be available on Spotify and other streaming sites.
+Once they're out, I want to focus on a full album.
+This is something I'd like to record with other people.
+I'm on the lookout for members to form a full band and I'd like the full album to be recorded with a band and to be released by the end of 2020

+If you are interested in working with Falle message him on Instagram (@falle_nioke) or e-mail fallenioke1@gmail.com

+Falle's playlist

+● MORY KANTE Ye Ke Ye Ke

+When I listen to this song, it reminds me of my childhood.
+Mory Kante was the

+OUMOU SANGARÉ Ah Ndiya

+Every time I hear this song, it gives me goosebumps and I absolutely love it.
+I feel like it gives me confidence and I listen to it before I go to the studio.

+BAABA MAAL Mariama

+I love the tone of Baaba's voice - he really makes me feel inspired.
+Whenever I go home to Guinea and hear this song, it makes me get up and dance

+BLACK UHURU

+This song makes me feel good and gets me motivated in the morning.

+● PETER TOSH Johnny B Goode

+This one is a twist on the iconic original song.
+Peter Tosh is one of my reggae idols and I love what he did with this track

+● IBAR MAHR Mama Rosie

+A lot of the music I listen to brings me energy to keep making my own my This one is the same - and in fact everything by Ibar gives me energy.

+SALIF KEITA Manju

+Salif Keita is one of the most iconic and successful West African artists and his music reminds me of home

+■ BOB MARLEY Redemption Song

+The undisputed King of Reggae - I would listen to him all the time when I was growing up in my home-town

+■ ISMAEL LO Jammu Africa

+For me, this song is a real nostalgic piece.
 It always makes me think of the people I know who have passed away and the suffering of my people.
 It also makes me think about the people who go abroad and never return.
-It's a song about loss ALL FARKA TOURÉ & TOUMANI DIABATÉ Kana Kassy Before I started making traditional Guinean music, this is the kind of thing that inspired me.
+It's a song about loss

+ALL FARKA TOURÉ & TOUMANI DIABATÉ Kana Kassy

+Before I started making traditional Guinean music, this is the kind of thing that inspired me.
 The guitar and the kora speak to me.
 I find inspiration to write music when I hear this song and it makes me want to sing.

-Listen here: bit.lv/falleplavl learning for themselves and also helping others.
-Of course I'd love to make this space have a core of music - teaching music as well as other lessons I've seen the work at Arts Education Exchange and I think I'd like to see more money put into projects like that Tell us about your next project.
+Distribution

+34,000

+a year